 “Is everything OK, Kanika?”
 I asked her.
 The corners of her eyes were bloodshot still.

 “It’s nothing, really,” she said.
 “Kia had a big fight at the creche with another girl who is autistic or something.
 She will need to go to a different creche now.”

-“Kanika, I am deeply sorry for yesterday.”
+“Kanika, I am deeply sorry for the other day I lost my temper.”
 I had been mulling over my violent reaction and had it finally out of my gut.
-Perhaps Mr Sengar’s touching her wrongly was unintentional after all, even if it happened twice.
-There is only so much space in her cubicle.
-Her desk was crammed to the gills with files and had twin terminals to boot.
+Perhaps Mr Sengar’s touching Kanika wrongly was unintentional after all, even if it happened twice.
+There is only so much space in that cubicle.
+Her desk was crammed to the gills with files and there were twin terminals to boot.
 She had stomped out to the toilet in a rage just as I moved in to give the representative of Sterling Fincom a taste of my boxing skills.

 “How does that matter now, sir?”
 She said indulgently.
 “We are going to float a company of our own, remember?”